nathan-nz/discourse-usersmap-sidebarlink/README.md

 ## Discourse Usersmap Sidebarlink

-This simply adds a link to the Locations Plugin Users Map to the sidebar
+This simply adds a link for the Locations Plugin Users Map to the sidebar

 It is hardcoded to the map icon